 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-All the stops below are easily done in a 1/2 day trip, but there is lots more to explore if you want to make a day of it.
+All the stops below are easily done in a 1/2 day trip, and there is much more to explore if you have the entire day.

-The Valley of Fire entrance fee $10, paid at the gate once you arrive.
+The Valley of Fire entrance fee is $10, paid at the gate once you arrive.

-If you want the the full Valley of Fire experience, check out Pink Jeep tours.
-They’ll drive you out to the Park to see all the best spots and learn the history of the area.
+Check out Pink Jeep tours if you want the entire Valley of Fire experience.
+They’ll drive you out to the park to see all the best spots and learn the area’s history.
 Lunch is also included.

 Things to Do in Valley of Fire